Willie Anderson (rugby union, born 1955): Coaching

-After retiring he became assistant coach of Leinster and later the Scottish national team, both under head coach Matt Williams.
+After retiring he became assistant coach of Leinster and later the Scotland national team, both under head coach Matt Williams.
 After a spell as a full-time physical education teacher and rugby coach at Grosvenor Grammar School and later at Sullivan Upper School, Anderson was appointed head coach of Rainey Old Boys in July 2007.

 Anderson coaches Coolmine R.F.C.'s senior first XV.
 They play in Division 1 of the Leinster League.
-On 22 March 2011, Willie Anderson led Sullivan Upper School to their second Medallion Shield Victory defeating Limavady Grammar School 17-0.
+On 22 March 2011, Anderson led Sullivan Upper School to their second Medallion Shield Victory defeating Limavady Grammar School 17–0.